luckbuck0/public-redux-airport/README.md

 We're going to build an application to track planes at an airport.

-## Goals
+## Assignment Objectives

 - Add redux to a new project
-- Store information in redux
+- Store information in the redux store using reducers
 - Display information stored in redux in a React component

 ## Getting Started